westerndigitalcorporation/zonedstorage.io/docs/getting-started/prerequisite.md

 ## User Utilities

-Various user level tools should also be installed in order to verify the correct operation of zoned block devices and to troubleshoot problems.
+Various user level tools must also be installed in order to verify the correct operation of zoned block devices and to troubleshoot problems.

 ### lsblk

-The `lsblk` command in Linux lists block devices.
-This includes zoned block devices.
+The `lsblk` command in Linux lists block devices, which includes zoned block devices.
 This utility is usually included in the *util-linux* package, which is installed by default on most Linux distributions.

-*lsblk* usage examples are provided [here](../tools/util-linux#lsblk).
+*lsblk* usage examples are provided in the [lsblk section of the tools documentation page](../tools/util-linux#lsblk).

 ### blkzone